aubcar/GC-Calculator-Chase-/README.md

 >gi|226451735|gb|FJ846572.
 44      35      165     47.878788

 ```
-If you run this program and then open the output file '[input].txt’ in your spreadsheet (e.g. Microsoft Excel) you should get something like this:
+If you run this program and then open the output file '[input].txt’ in your spreadsheet (e.g. Microsoft Excel) tables and figures can easily be produced.

-INPUT PIC HERE

 ####Future progression